 However, by 1946, Republicans regained control of both houses of Congress for the first time in over a decade.
 They rose to power in part by promising to put an end to a “strike wave” sweeping through the nation at the time.
 Most unions had agreed to a “no-strike pledge” during the war years, so there was a concentration of labor actions following the cessation of conflict.

-These freshmen Republicans formed a coalition with southern Democrats who were becoming increasingly concerned that organized labor was threatening the white supremacist status quo.
+These freshmen Republicans formed a coalition with Southern Democrats who were becoming increasingly concerned that organized labor was threatening the white supremacist status quo.
 They passed the Taft-Hartley Act of 1947 to dismantle the labor gains of the New Deal era and tip the scales of bargaining power in favor of employers.
 The bill substantially re-wrote the NLRA and began the slow decline of union membership to the nearly all-time low we’ve reached today.

-What Is the “Right To Work” Provision?
+What is the “Right to Work” provision in Taft-Hartley?

 Perhaps the most well-known and damaging of Taft-Hartley’s provisions is the authorization of so-called “right-to-work” laws.
 A union representing a workplace in a “right-to-work” state is forced to bargain for dues-paying members and non-members alike.
 They are prohibited from charging any fees to non-members in exchange for their representation.
 This disincentivizes workers from joining the union and guts union finances.